If you enjoy our show, please rate, review, subscribe, and tell your friends and colleagues!

 Episode 78: A Bittersweet Goodbye & a Bright New Beginning: Farewell Ashley, Welcome Laura

-Join us for this very heartfelt episode, as we wish our co-host Ashley the best on her next adventure.
-We reflect on all we’ve learned, reminisce about favorite guests, and shed a few tears as we look back on all the good times.
-While this episode signifies the end of an era, it’s also the beginning of a new chapter.
-Join us as we welcome Laura, McLain, PsyD, BC-TMH as our new co-host as we look ahead to what’s next!
+Join us for this heartfelt episode as we wish our co-host, Ashley, the very best on her next adventure.
+Our hosts reflect on all they’ve learned, reminisce about their favorite episodes, and shed a few tears while looking back on all the good times.
+While this episode marks the end of an era, it also signals the beginning of a new chapter.
+We’re thrilled to welcome Laura McLain, PsyD, BC-TMH, as our new co-host, and we can’t wait to see what’s next!

 Episode 77: Eating Disorder Recovery is Possible: Johanna Kandel on Hope, Healing & Advocacy